BEST UPGRADE WHEELS FOR RIM BRAKE BIKES – 2017

 Don’t set your aero expectations high for these wheels even with 23C rubber; despite having rounded off some of the square edges on the prior version’s box rim profile and while they still roll well, they don’t feel any faster than past Ksyrium which have never been wheels you turn to for speed.
 At a measured weight of about 1600 grams they will also be one of the heavier wheelsets in this review, though the 50-100 gram difference between these and others is not something you’ll readily notice.

-Stiffness continues to be the characteristic strength in the Elites.
+Stiffness continues to be the characteristic strength of the Elites.
 The Ksyrium line also has a history of being very durable and reliable, staying true, braking well and rolling well if not spectacularly.
 Bottom line, they are a decent first upgrade at a good price especially for heavier riders over the stock wheels (often Mavic Aksium) that come with many new bikes.

 Pro-Lite Bortola A21W – Good all-around performer, if not the fastest, at a great price